stanford-action-recognition/ar/README.md

 ## Two-stream
 - Run `python multi_stream_train.py --streams=rgb,flow`
-- If use pretrained model and want to freeze the parameters of the pretrained models, run `python multi_stream_train.py --streams=rgb,flow --use_pretrained --freeze_stream_models`.
+- If use pretrained model and want to freeze the parameters of the pretrained models, run `python multi_stream_train.py --streams=rgb,flow --use_pretrained=True --freeze_stream_models=True`.
 If use pretrained model without freezing the parameters, note that the new models will replace the pretrained models after training.
+- multi_stream_add.py is for summing predictions from the pretrained models of all streams, please run with `python multi_stream_add.py --streams=rgb,flow --use_pretrained=True --freeze_stream_models=True`.
+This program will print train / val acc.

 ## References